adobe/aio-run-detached/README.md

 `aio-run-detached` will report back to the App plugin the process id of the detached process, so that the App plugin can terminate the detached process when the App plugin command exits.

 The first argument after `aio-run-detached` **must** be an executable.
 Any subsequent arguments that use shell operators must be quote escaped.
-See the `Shell Operators Must Be Quoted` section belo.w
+See the [`Shell Operators Must Be Quoted`](#shell-operators-must-be-quoted) section below.

 ## Logging